Discover all the tax services we offer

 Depending on what state you formerly resided in, you may not have too much trouble removing your state tax obligations—if you have any at all.
 For example, if you are moving out of a tax-free state, you won’t have to expect any tax liability at all.

 Even if your former state does tax income, you can still erase your state tax obligations.
-Here are a couple of options for doing just that.
+Here are a couple of ways in which you may be able to remove your state tax obligations:

 The first option for removing your state tax burden is to terminate your residency in the state you formerly lived in.
 While the residency laws of each state are unique, taking the actions below can help ensure you won’t end up paying state taxes for expats when living abroad.